 Please discuss briefly your interest in the Dubin Fellowship and how your leadership goals have motivated you to apply (200 words or less).

-Finalists for the Dubin Fellowship will be interviewed in mid-March 2017 by members of the Dubin Fellowship Selection Committee.
+Finalists for the Dubin Fellowship will be interviewed in early March 2018 by members of the Dubin Fellowship Selection Committee.

 - Dubin Fellows are awarded a scholarship up to full tuition and health fees for up to two years, depending on the length of their graduate degree program.

 - Fellows are eligible for a stipend up to $5000 to support unpaid summer internships or professional development.